Ryftor/ryftorwebsite/README.md

-This is code for a website im trying to build so I can manage my locally hosted dedicated servers remotely
+This is code for a website im trying to build so I can manage my locally hosted dedicated servers remotely and hopefully so others can too